babicb/babicb.github.io/research.md

 You will find below a list of publications and works in progress, followed by a general overview of my research.

 Here is a list.
-	1. Hi list
+1. first item
-	2. Second item
+2. second item
-	3. Third item
+3. third item
 End of list.

 **Publications**